Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 Do People Eat Chicken Feet?

-Some say the reason people eat chicken feet is to avoid wasting any edible parts of the chicken.
-This could be true as most ethnic groups that ate chicken feet were traditionally from the lower income groups.
+What is so special about chicken feet?
+Some say it's good to avoid wasting any edible parts of the chicken.
+This could be true, as many ethnic groups that ate chicken feet were traditionally from the lower income groups.
 Others say chicken feet are healthy.
 Would you eat chicken feet if given the chance?

 Chicken Feet and Collagen